Akshay Kumar wraps up shooting for 'Ram Setu' | www.lokmattimes.com

 Akshay Kumar wraps up shooting for 'Ram Setu'

-Mumbai, Jan 31 Bollywood star Akshay Kumar has wrapped up shooting for his upcoming film 'Ram Setu' and ...
+Actor Akshay Kumar has finished shooting for his upcoming film 'Ram Setu'.

-Mumbai, Jan 31 Bollywood star Akshay Kumar has wrapped up shooting for his upcoming film 'Ram Setu' and shared a glimpse of those who helped in making the movie on social media.
+Actor Akshay Kumar has finished shooting for his upcoming film 'Ram Setu'.

-Akshay posted a video on Instagram where he was heard saying in Hindi: "Aaj meri film 'Ram Setu' ka akhri din hai (today is the last day of my film 'Ram Setu')."

-He then shared that a "vanar sena" was needed in making 'Ram Setu' and then gave a glimpse of the cast and crew of the upcoming movie, whom he called his 'army'.
+On Monday, Akshay took to Instagram and shared the update with his followers.
+He also opened up about his experience working on the film.

-Akshay captioned the clip: "Here's to the wrap of yet another amazing project #RamSetu.
+"Here's to the wrap of yet another amazing project.
 I learned so much during the making of this film, it was like going to school all over again.
-Badi mehnat ki hai hum sabne.
-Ab bas aapka pyar chahiye."
+Badi mehnat ki hai hum sabne, ab bas aap ka pyaar chayie," he wrote.

+Alongside the note, Akshay uploaded a video with the film's crew.
+The video ended with a slide, "See you in cinemas, Diwali 2022".

-In addition to Akshay, 'Ram Setu' also stars Jacqueline Fernandez, Nushrratt Bharuccha and Pankaj Tripathi in key roles.
+For the unversed, 'Ram Setu' is helmed by Abhishek Sharma of 'Parmanu' fame.
+The film also stars Jacqueline Fernandez and Nushrratt Bharuccha.

-'Ram Setu' is an action-adventure drama that tells a story rooted in Indian cultural and historical heritage.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app